Shrek 2 (video game)

 Shrek 2 (also known as Shrek 2: The Game and ported for the PC as Shrek 2: Team Action) is a 2004 action-adventure video game published by Activision, based on the DreamWorks Animation film of the same name.
 The game was developed by Luxoflux for the PlayStation 2, Xbox, and GameCube platforms, while a version for PC was developed by KnowWonder.
-The game received mixed to positive reception by critics.

 Plot

 Shrek 2's storyline follows a similar plot to that of the film.
 Shrek and Fiona are on a journey to the Kingdom of Far Far Away to visit Fiona's parents.
-Shrek's in-laws are not happy that a crude ogre is married to their daughter Fiona and turned her into an ogre, and the battle for acceptance ensues.
+Shrek's in-laws are unhappy that a crude ogre is married to their daughter Fiona and turned her into an ogre, and the battle for acceptance ensues.
 The game covers things not shown in the film.
 Plot elements are delivered primarily through a storybook interface (text and illustrations) shown before each level.

 Gameplay

-GameCube, PlayStation 2 and Xbox versions:
+GameCube, PlayStation 2, and Xbox versions

 In this version of the game, the player is able to play as Shrek or his friends and travel through 11 levels.
 In each level, the player controls a team of four characters, and can switch between them at any point.
 Each character has a unique ability that aids them in fighting enemies or moving through the environment (for example, Donkey can destroy obstacles and Fiona can slow down time).

 The game is broken into different chapters, each with its own set of goals.
 One chapter requires the player to make sure three blind mice safely make their way to the witch's house.
 Other chapters have the player acting as a deputy in Far, Far Away Land—collecting bits of Humpty Dumpty, stealing treasure from a troll, helping the police clear out rioting hooligans from the streets, escorting Cinderella while she window-shops for a glass slipper, ridding the town of the Pied Piper's rat infestation, collecting chickens for a stew, or battling Puss in Boots via timed button presses.

 Players play mini-games when they are not traveling on hazardous paths from point A to point B. Challenges that require the player's entire party include having to punch chickens into cook pots or a pen, escorting characters through a stage (Billy Goat Gruff and the three blind mice), and collecting fairies, jewels, etc.

 The second type of mini-game, dubbed "Hero Time", gives one character a challenge to complete, usually emphasizing that character's particular skills displayed in the movie.
 Donkey at one point has to chase a fleeing onion wagon while riding on the back of Dragon.
 Fiona holds a private concert for a flock of black birds she is collecting for a pie (via exploding them by rhythm based button presses).
 Shrek has to throw a bunch of thugs into a paddy wagon.